semgrep/semgrep-docs/docs/glossary.md

 ### Cross-file analysis

 Also known as **interfile analysis**.
-This refers to a tool's ability to trace or track data and its transformations across files, such as when a variable is defined in one file but used in another.
+This analysis traces or tracks data and its transformations across files, such as when a variable is defined in one file but used in another.

 Cross file analysis can be paired with taint analysis to detect unsanitized variables flowing from a source to a sink.

-This type of analysis is available in Semgrep Pro Engine.
+Also known as **interfile analysis**.
+Available in Semgrep Pro Engine.

 ### Cross-function analysis

+This analysis traces or tracks data and its transformations across functions in a single file, such as when a globally-scoped variable is defined in one function but used in another.

 Also known as **intrafile** or **interprocedural** analysis.
-This refers to a tool's ability to trace or track data and its transformations across functions in a single file, such as when a globally-scoped variable is defined in one function but used in another.

-This type of analysis is available in Semgrep Pro Engine.
+Available in Semgrep Pro Engine.

 ### Error matrix